taolson/Admiran/doc/Compiler.md

 checks to see if their `showI` or `ordI` instances are missing, and derives them if so.

 ## `desugar.am`

+The `desugar` module transforms the more complex AST types into equivalent productions using simpler AST types:
+* functions with multiple definitions are desugared into a single definition with a single case tree or `EFatbar` expressions of multiple case trees
+* complex patterns are desugared into case trees
+* list comprehensions are desugared into nested function definitions and case expressions
+* if/otherwise conditionals are desugared into case trees

+in addition, literal values in expressions are rewritten to references to a common literal representation that uses the appropriate constructor with a primitive (unboxed) literal.

+### `match` algorithm and `equation`s

+The `match` algorithm for desugaring function definitions with multiple, possibly complex patterns into case trees is an implementation of the algorithm described in chapter 5, "Efficient Compilation of Pattern Matching" by Philip Wadler, in the book "The Implementation of Functional Programming Languages" by Simon L. Peyton Jones.
+It transforms a list of `name`s and associated `equation`s into groups of `case` expressions, where each group is handled in the primary leg of an `Efatbar` expression, with any `Efail`s generated in the primary proceeding to the alternate leg of the `Efatbar`.

+An `equation` is a tuple of unmatched patterns, a final expression, and a rename map for already matched patterns, renaming explicit pattern var names with the common name.

 ## `rename.am`